 The fair market value of publicly traded stock is calculated by averaging the highest and lowest selling prices of the day.
 So, if the highest is $15 and the lowest $5, the fair market value for that day would be an average of $10.
 This can be applied to other fields too in order to find the best free market value of a product.

 What affects fair market value

-Unfortunately, there is no equation or anything like that to determine fair market value.
+Unfortunately, there is no equation to determine fair market value.
 Determining a fair market value for your asset, item, or product requires looking into the fair market value of similar products, a professional appraisal, or determining average market value.